• Skip to primary navigation

 Instructions

 • Cut chicken thigh in 1 inch cubes.
-Start marinating chicken by adding the shaoxing cooking wine, minced garlic, minced ginger, soy sauce, 5 spice powder, sugar, and white pepper.
+Start marinating chicken by adding the 1 tablespoon shaoxing cooking wine, 3 cloves of minced garlic, 1 tablespoon minced ginger, 1.5 tablespoon soy sauce, 1 teaspoon 5 spice powder, 1 teaspoon sugar, and ¼ teaspoon white pepper.
 Mix all ingredients together until all ingredients are mixed evenly.

 • Cover chicken and marinate for minimum of 30 minutes.
 I recommend to marinate overnight for the best flavor!